-Industry and economic conditions have the potential to weaken the financial position of some of our customers.
+A decline in industry and/or economic conditions could have the potential to weaken the financial position of some of our customers.
 If circumstances surrounding our customers' ability to repay their credit obligations were to deteriorate and result in the write-down or write-off of such receivables, it would negatively affect our operating results for the period in which they occur and, if large, could have a material adverse effect on our business, financial condition, results of operations and cash flows.